seyi-tkb/Sales-Analysis/README.md

 # Sales-Analysis
-* A data-driven approach to boost a store’s growth
+*A data-driven approach to boost a store’s growth.*

 ## Introduction
 The dataset is a sales record for a retail business located in the United States.
 It contains information on three main product categories: furniture, office supplies, and technological products.
 The dataset includes sales data for a wide range of customers, including consumers, home offices, and corporate entities, across 531 cities in 49 states of the U.S.